alibabacloud-howto/microservices/README.md

         terraform apply -auto-approve  # skip the asking for typing yes
         ```

         Now, the setting value has returned to the same as the initial one, and only new one exists.
-You can check that it has been updated by accessing to the website on your browser.
+You can check that it has been updated by accessing the website on your browser.

         ![images/asg_min1_max3.png](images/asg_min1_max3.png)

 Now, you completed to update your application with Auto Scaling!